About

 Dairy-Free Dirt Pudding made using avocado, maple syrup, cocoa powder and non-dairy milk for a fun spooky treat anyone will love!
 Paleo and vegan-friendly.

-So in the spirit of October and Halloween coming up, Friday the 13th seems like the perfect excuse to get back into the Halloween spirit as an adult.
+So with Halloween coming up, it seems like the perfect excuse to get back into the spirit.

 dirt pudding with white chocolate strawberry ghosts with gummy worms halloween dessert

-I mean, honestly how fun are these!?
-The 10 year old in me is allll about this festive dessert.
-Dirt pudding was probably one of my favorite halloween treats – I swear someone’s parents brought them in for the Halloween school snack at least once a year.
+I mean, honestly aren’t these so much fun!?
+The 10 year old in me is all about this festive dessert.
+Dirt pudding was probably one of my favorite Halloween treats.
+I swear someone’s parents brought them in for the Halloween school snack at least once a year.

 dirt pudding ingredients in measuring cups with avocados and whisk

-• chocolate sandwich cream cookies (gluten-free if needed or choose a grain-free paleo crunchy cookie)
+• chocolate sandwich cookies – you can go for the classic Oreo cookies or choose a gluten-free or grain-free paleo crunchy cookie!

 Pick your toppings for the dirt pudding to make vegan and/or gluten-friendly!